umbraco/Umbraco.Community.Site.Resources/README.md

 ## How to contribute

 We want contributing to be as simple as possible.
-Instead of submitting your actual code to this repository, you can host your sample wherever you like (your own repository, blog, etc.), and then submit structured information about your sample here.
+Instead of submitting your actual code to this repository, you can host your sample wherever you like (your own repository, gist, blog, etc.), and then submit structured information about your sample here.

 **Here's how you can contribute:**